chanind/tensor-theorem-prover/README.md

 ## Acknowledgements

-This library borrows code and ideas from the earier library [fuzzy-reasoner](https://github.com/fuzzy-reasoner/fuzzy-reasoner), except supporting full first-order logic using Resolution rather than Horn clauses and backwards chaining as in fuzzy-reasoner.
+This library borrows code and ideas from the earier library [fuzzy-reasoner](https://github.com/fuzzy-reasoner/fuzzy-reasoner).
+The main difference between these libraries is that tensor-theorem-prover supports full first-order logic using Resolution rather than restricting the logic to Horn clauses and backwards chaining as in fuzzy-reasoner.

 Like fuzzy-reasoner, this library also takes inspiration from the following papers for the idea of using vector similarity in theorem proving: